-There are a huge number of different styles on the market, so we'll run though the main differences before showing you the best ones we've tested.
+There are a number of different styles of dropper posts on the market, so we'll run through the main features before showing you the best ones we've tested.

 How much travel do I need?

-How much travel the post has dictates just how far out of the the way you'll be able to get your saddle while still having the best position for pedalling.
+How much the post slides up and down (i.e. travel) the post dictates just how far out of the way you'll be able to get your saddle while still having the best position for pedaling.

-It's important to make sure that this isn't the case before buying a longer travel post, so measure your existing seatpost from the saddle rail to where it enters the frame, then compare this to the length of the dropper post from saddle rail to below the collar.
+To figure out how long of a drop you can use, measure your existing seatpost from the saddle rail to the top of seat collar, then compare this to the length of the dropper post from saddle rail to below the post's collar.

-There are two main kinds of post on the market, those that have fixed settings that the post stops at through the travel and those that do not, with the latter often referred to as stepless or infinitely adjustable.
+There are two travel styles for dropper posts, those that have fixed height settings that the post stops at (20mm down, 75mm down, etc.) and those that do not, often referred to as stepless or infinitely adjustable.

 There are benefits and drawbacks to both.
-Posts with fixed travel settings allow you to very quickly move the post into the required position without having to stay sat on the post until it reaches the correct height.
+Posts with fixed travel settings allow you to very quickly move the post into the required position without having to hover your rear end on the post until it reaches the correct height.

-Stepless posts give you much more freedom to have your saddle wherever you want and which you prefer is very often a personal thing, but the majority of posts on the market at the moment are stepless designs.
+Stepless posts let you stop the saddle anywhere within the post's travel range.
+The majority of posts on the market at the moment are stepless designs.

 All posts require some sort of spring to return the saddle to the fully upright position and a locking mechanism to hold it in place.

-Early designs simply used coil springs and pins to do the job, but these were unrefined and often returned the saddle back towards your bottom at an unnerving speed.
+Early designs simply used coil springs and pins to do the job, but these were less refined and often returned the saddle back towards your bottom at an unnerving speed.

-It's common to still see mechanically locking designs in conjunction with an air spring, but most designs now use a fully sealed hydraulic cartridge that contains both a pressurised charge and the mechanism that allows the adjustment.
+It's common to still see mechanically locking designs in conjunction with an air spring, but most designs now use a fully sealed hydraulic cartridge that contains both a pressurized charge and a mechanism that allows the adjustment.

 There are a number of advantages to this, namely that the body of the post, which needs to cope with very heavy loads, doesn't also have to be airtight and so lower friction seals can be used for a lighter action.